sg-crest A Singapore Government Agency Website

 Find out about the appeal process.

-Extract the Certificate of Final Judgment
+Extract the Final Judgment

-Parties (or their lawyers, if applicable) may proceed to extract the Certificate of Final Judgment 3 months after the court has granted the Interim Judgment, or when all the ancillary matters relating to the children (if applicable) have been resolved, whichever is later.
+Parties (or their lawyers, if applicable) may proceed to extract the Final Judgment 3 months after the court has granted the Interim Judgment, or when all the ancillary matters relating to the children (if applicable) have been resolved, whichever is later.

 Note